Drag and drop shape

 /*

-properties.
-Here we use Record<string, never> since our shapes don't need any custom properties.
-These are
+This tells TypeScript about the shape's properties.
+Here we use Record<string, never> since our shapes

-very basic custom shapes: see the custom shape examples for more complex examples.
+don't need any custom properties.
+These are very basic custom shapes: see the custom shape examples for

 Create a ShapeUtil for the counter shape.
 This defines how the shape behaves and renders.
 We disable resizing